owlbarn/tutorial/book/linear-algebra/README.md

 Similarly, a square matrix that all the elements below the diagonal of this square matrix is zero is called *lower triangular matrix*, denoted by $L$.
 We can use the `is_triu` and `is_tril` to verify if a matrix is triangular.

+The diagonal elements of $U$ are called pivots.
+The i-th pivot is the coefficient of the i-th variable in the i-th equation at the i-th step during the elimination.

 In general, a square matrix can often be factorised into the dot product of a lower and a upper triangular matrices: $A = LU$.
 It is called the *LU factorisation*.